 Since the files for time series, altitude-latitude data sets and summary tables are formatted as tab-delimited text, the data within them can be viewed and plotted with any spreadsheet program (such as Microsoft Excel) available to the user.

-Panoply is a data imaging program written by Robert Schmunk at NASA/GISS and was EdGCM’s original scientific visualization software.
+Panoply is a FREE data imaging program written by Dr. Robert Schmunk at NASA/GISS, and was EdGCM’s original scientific visualization software.
 Panoply has evolved into much more than a mapping program for education.
-It can read complex, very large, netCDF data sets and is capable of producing nearly 100 unique map projections.
-Users may continue to use Panoply with post-processed files generated by EdGCM if they wish, especially if comparison of EdGCM output to other model’s output or to observations is of interest.
+It can read complex, very large, netCDF data sets and is capable of producing over 100 unique map projections.
+Users may use Panoply with post-processed files generated by EdGCM if they wish, especially if comparison of EdGCM output to other models’ output or to observations is of interest.

 Panoply plots geo-gridded arrays from netCDF 3 and 4, HDF 4 and 5, and GRIB 1 and 2 data sets.
 You can: